noa181/Hip-Fracture-Prevention-Project/README.md

    explanation:

-   **main** - from here we run the code, it calls the class_Start file.
+   **main** - from this file we run the code, it calls the class_Start file.

-   **class_Start** - is divided to 2 main functions, one for the calibration process and one for the regular measurement process. it calls the class_Calibration file and the class_Regular_Meas file.
+   **class_Start** - is divided into 2 main functions, one for the calibration process and one for the regular measurement process. it calls the class_Calibration file and the class_Regular_Meas file.

    **class_Calibration** - in it we have audio instructions, calibration run and calculations for both legs simultaneously.